alyabouzaid/SmartCook/README.md

   - Food image upload & contest page
 * Implement and test webpage navigation/ routing logic

-#### Set up RESTful API to retrieve/store information from different APIs and database
+#### Minimal requirement 2: Set up RESTful API to retrieve/store information from different APIs and database
 * Set up Google login authentication
 * Search and test different recipe APIs to decide which APIs to use
 * Set up backend end-points & link to APIs to get data